casper-network/docs/source/docs/casper/developers/dapps/sdk/client-library-usage.md

 ---

-## Accounts
+## Creating Accounts

-You may use the SDKs to interact with accounts on the Casper Network.
-Accounts can be of either ed25519 or secp256k1 cryptography.
+You may use the SDKs to interact with accounts on a Casper network.
+Accounts can use either an Ed25519 or Secp256k1 digital signature scheme.
+See the [Accounts and Cryptographic Keys](../../../concepts/accounts-and-keys.md) page for more details.

-### Create new keypair
+### Creating new account keys

 <Tabs>